tonitech/vpn/intl.en-US/IPsec-VPN Quick Start/Configure a VPC-to-VPC connection.md

 |VPC1|172.16.0.0/12|vpc-xxxxz0|ECS 1|
 |VPC2|10.0.0.0/8|vpc-xxxxut|ECS2|

-**Note:** Note: VPN gateways enable communication by creating an encrypted tunnel over the Internet, and thus the communication performance depends on the quality of Internet connection.
+**Note:** VPN gateways enable communication by creating an encrypted tunnel over the Internet, and thus the communication performance depends on the quality of Internet connection.
 If the requirement on the communication quality is high, you can use Express Connect.
 For more information, see [Cross-account VPC communication](https://help.aliyun.com/document_detail/44843.html) and [Cross-region VPC communication](https://help.aliyun.com/document_detail/44842.html).

 ## Prerequisites {#section_q3w_ylz_wdb .section}